 - As well as loan repayments, there is an equity charge on the share the third party owns.

-- Think of this as a ‘thank you’ payment to a friend for using their money, and bare in mind that in this type of programme, you’ll be moving towards ownership much quicker than in any other programme.
+- Think of this as a ‘thank you’ payment to a friend for using their money, and bear in mind that in this type of programme, you’ll be moving towards ownership much quicker than in any other programme.